Query

 A dimension is usually a text or categorical field used to group metrics.
 You can break down your metrics by any number of dimensions.

-- There is only one metric selected
+- only one metric is selected

-- There are multiple dimensions
+- multiple dimensions are selected

 Filter